 Using Olive Oil for Baking

-Choosing the Right Olive Oil
+Choosing the Right Olive Oil for Baking

 For mildly flavored cakes, use a cold pressed olive oil that is graded extra-light (also called extra light tasting).
 Bertolli, Filippo Berrio and Carapelli are three imported Italian brands that are widely available.